Angels CF Trout scratched as foot woes continue | Devdiscourse

-Los Angeles Angels star Mike Trout was set to return from a right foot injury on Friday night before the club scratched him from the starting lineup prior to the game against the visiting Tampa Bay Rays.
+Los Angeles Angels star Mike Trout was set to return from a right foot injury on Friday night before the club scratched him from the starting lineup and ultimately held him out of the Angels' game against the visiting Tampa Bay Rays.
 Trout was initially in the lineup as the designated hitter and batting second.
 The team changed plans approximately 1 hour, 45 minutes before game time without immediately providing an explanation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)